• Free shipping on all orders

 Health and Conditions 🏥

-The Siamese is considered prone to several genetic conditions.
-In particular, they are prone to eye problems, as well as some heart complaints.
-Look for signs of the following conditions and seek veterinary treatment straight away if any symptoms materialize.
+The Siamese is prone to several genetic conditions.
+In particular, they are vulnerable to eye problems and some heart complaints.
+Look for signs of the following conditions and seek veterinary treatment immediately if any materialize.

 Minor Conditions